 I. on matters of professional competence and which are to be referred to the Department of Education;

 II. frivolous or vexatious complaints and complaints which do not impinge on the work of a teacher in a school;

 III. complaints in which either party has recourse to law or to another existing procedure.

 Unwritten complaints not in the above categories may be processed informally as set out in Stage 1 of this procedure.

-This policy was ratified by the Board of Management of Scoil Naomh Áine in February 2016 and shall be reviewed after three years.
+This policy was ratified by the Board of Management of Scoil Naomh Áine in January 2020 and shall be reviewed in 2024.